IMPRINT AND PRIVACY

-We are very delighted that you have shown interest in our enterprise.
-Data protection is of a particularly high priority for Gabriele Gutwirth.
-The use of the Internet pages of Gabriele Gutwirth is possible without any indication of personal data; however, if a data subject wants to use special enterprise services via our website, processing of personal data could become necessary.
-If the processing of personal data is necessary and there is no statutory basis for such processing, we generally obtain consent from the data subject.
+Thank you for showing interest in this business.
+Data protection is of a particularly high priority for Gabriele Gutwirth Communication Design.
+The use of the internet pages of Gabriele Gutwirth Communication Design is possible without any indication of personal data; however, if a data subject wants to use special services via this website, processing of personal data could become necessary.
+If the processing of personal data is necessary and there is no statutory basis for such processing, this website generally obtains consent from the data subject.

-The processing of personal data, such as the name, address, e-mail address, or telephone number of a data subject shall always be in line with the General Data Protection Regulation (GDPR), and in accordance with the country-specific data protection regulations applicable to Gabriele Gutwirth.
-By means of this data protection declaration, our enterprise would like to inform the general public of the nature, scope, and purpose of the personal data we collect, use and process.
+The processing of personal data, such as the name, address, email address, or telephone number of a data subject shall always be in line with the General Data Protection Regulation (GDPR), and in accordance with the country-specific data protection regulations applicable to Gabriele Gutwirth Communication Design.
+By means of this data protection declaration, Gabriele Gutwirth Communication Design would like to inform the general public of the nature, scope, and purpose of the personal data it collects, use and process.
 Furthermore, data subjects are informed, by means of this data protection declaration, of the rights to which they are entitled.

-As the controller, Gabriele Gutwirth has implemented numerous technical and organizational measures to ensure the most complete protection of personal data processed through this website.
-However, Internet-based data transmissions may in principle have security gaps, so absolute protection may not be guaranteed.
-For this reason, every data subject is free to transfer personal data to us via alternative means, e.g. by telephone.
+As the controller, Gabriele Gutwirth Communication Design has implemented numerous technical and organizational measures to ensure the most complete protection of personal data processed through this website.
+However, internet-based data transmissions may in principle have security gaps, so absolute protection may not be guaranteed.
+For this reason, every data subject is free to transfer personal data to the controller via alternative means, e.g. by telephone.

-The data protection declaration of Gabriele Gutwirth is based on the terms used by the European legislator for the adoption of the General Data Protection Regulation (GDPR).
-Our data protection declaration should be legible and understandable for the general public, as well as our customers and business partners.
-To ensure this, we would like to first explain the terminology used.
+The data protection declaration of Gabriele Gutwirth Communication Design is based on the terms used by the European legislator for the adoption of the General Data Protection Regulation (GDPR).
+This data protection declaration should be legible and understandable for the general public, as well as for customers and business partners.
+To ensure this, Gabriele Gutwirth Communication Design would like to first explain the terminology used.

 a) Personal data